mdmsanta/ds3001_proj/index.md

 Users can look into their datasets quality points here.

 ## Determining Clusters of Dataset Types
 After determining these quality points, we questioned what kind of clusters we could find between the dataset's attributes and their total number of points.
-Out of all of the clustering there were two main types of outcomes of clustering.
+Out of all of the clustering there were two main types of outcomes.

 ### 1. "True" Clusters
 The only true clusters, true being that they were not stripes as we will see later, was found in the categories clustering.
-The categories were preprossed to be integer values.
+The categories were preprocessed to be integer values.

 <img src= "https://raw.githubusercontent.com/mdmsanta/ds3001_project/master/competition%20count.png">